gwastro/pycbc/docs/workflow/pycbc_bns_hdf_config_walkthrough.rst

 - ``‘segments-h1-science-name’`` option specifies the segment name at LHO we consider to flag science time.
 The same is given for L1.
 - ``‘segments-data-url’`` specifies the url for the segment database we want to query.
 - ``‘segments-veto-definer-url’`` is the url for the veto definer file we want to use for the search.
 - ``‘segments-science-veto’`` species which category of veto you want to eliminate from your search before it is performed to consider the data science.
 In this instance, 1 denotes that all the times of Cat 1 vetoes.
+Time vetoed here is not used in any part of the analysis, and is treated as if it were not collected.
 - ``‘segments-veto-groups’`` is an option you can populate with different veto categories and diagnostic plots will be made after each veto is employed.
-- ``‘segments-final-veto-group’`` is an important option as the vetoes defined here will be removed from the search before it is performed.
+- ``‘segments-final-veto-group’`` is an important option as the vetoes defined here will be used to remove triggers from the search before coincidence is performed.
 An option of 1 will remove all Cat 1 veto times from the analysis before it is performed.
 If you want to add cat 2 then the option is 12.

 ::